ms1729/DSND-Blog-POst/README.md

 ## Installation <a name="installation"></a>

-The code should run with no issues using following libraries:
+There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
+The code should run with no issues using Python versions 3.*.

-- nltk 3.3.0
-- numpy 1.15.2
-- pandas 0.23.4
-- scikit-learn 0.20.0
-- sqlalchemy 1.2.12

 ## Project Motivation<a name="motivation"></a>